 Narcos focused on the life of drug kingpin Pablo Escobar for its first three seasons, then spawned the companion series Narcos: Mexico, which examines the drug trade in Mexico, as Season 4.
 This series is so addictive to watch that you're going to skip a few nights of sleep to get through it in the shortest possible time.
-It's a perfect fit for a couple who spend their time fighting over whether to watch Adventure Time or Keeping Up With The Kardashians.
+It's a perfect fit for a couple who spend their time fighting over whether to watch true crime or Keeping Up With The Kardashians.

-This show, though.
 If you're not into Marvel, don't despair.
 Yes, the show stars Krysten Ritter as the hero Jessica Jones and there is definitely some ass-kicking superhero type stuff in the show for action fans.
 However, the series also couples those action-hero plots with a genuinely nuanced, complex depiction of a survivor for feminists who want to see more complicated women on screen.

 Whether or not you like the British Royal Family, you will definitely want to marathon this series after just one episode.
 The Crown follows Queen Elizabeth (played by Claire Foy and later Olivia Colman) and the British royals throughout the years.
 Written by Peter Morgan (the man behind 2006’s Oscar-winning The Queen) and rumored to have cost 100 million pounds to make, this puts the "showstopping" in show.

 Charlie Brooker's sci-fi inspired series isn't quite like anything else on TV.
 Unlike most sci-fi, it's not about realities far removed from our one, but it's rooted in the very possible.
 Since its episodes focus on real life issues that affect so many people, it's hard not to be fascinated by the show.
 Also, it's an anthology series, which means every episode has a different cast and a varying tone — so if you and your SO don't like one episode, there are plenty of others to try and see if you find one you both like.